biosustain/benchling-resources/guides/manage_projects.md

 **Project folders** (referred to as *Projects* in this guide) are key elements of data management in Benchling that **provide a structure** to the data registered in Benchling.

 Each Project has its own **Permission** settings that allow the Project Admin to define who will be able to access the data inside the Project (the Project **Collaborators**).
 It is possible to grant access to:
-- a single users (e.g., a colleague)
+- a single user (e.g., a colleague)
 - an entire team (e.g., your research group)

 Go to the section *"Add and remove Collaborators"* to learn how manage the Project permissions.